 “Keeping in contact with one’s ex increases the likelihood of cheating with them when things are not working out in their current relationship,” he says.
 The compulsion to stay friends might even be a symptom of being a psychopath or narcissist, one study found, even when there’s no infidelity involved.
 Ultimately, it might be best for everyone to resist the urge to catch up over a drink.

 Someone at the Gym

-Exercise is a great way to maintain physical and mental health, but it may also unfortunately be a great way to find someone to cheat with.
-Not only is going to the gym one of the most popular excuses to meet up with a fling, nearly three-quarters of Ashley Madison users admitted to working out to keep someone other than their spouses satisfied.
-On top of that, people tend get turned on by watching each other exercise, which could elevate this risk.
-While the temptation to cheat may not be the best excuse to cancel your gym membership and pack on the pounds, it’s a good incentive to look disgusting while working out.
+Working out is a great way to maintain physical and mental health, but it may also be a great way to find a hot body to make bad decisions with.
+Not only is going to the gym one of the most popular excuses to meet up with a fling, but nearly three-quarters of Ashley Madison users also admitted to working out to keep someone other than their spouses satisfied.
+On top of that, people tend to get turned on by watching each other exercise, which could elevate this risk of discovering a sexual partner.
+While the temptation to cheat may not be the best excuse to cancel your gym membership and pack on the pounds, it’s a good incentive to stay single-minded during your workout and only your workout.
 Better yet, research shows that couples who workout together stay together.
-So if you’re really worried about your partner, it might be time to take them up on their invitation to join them at yoga.
+So if you’re really worried about your partner — or just want to limit distractions — it might be time to take them up on their invitation to join them at yoga.